 “I know / don’t know what’s happening.”

-We talked about this yesterday – this is the FIRST and most important strategy!
+This is the FIRST and most important strategy!

 2. Connect to the book